zerotier/ZeroTierOne/README.md

 **A:** Yes.
 IPv6 link-local addresses (those in the fe80::/10 block) are auto-assigned and should work fine.
 No other IPv6 addresses are assigned *yet*, but there are plans to do interesting things in this area in the future.

 **Q:** I don't want a giant Ethernet party line.
 Can I leave it and create private LANs instead?
-**A:** Yes, soon.
-A GUI to configure such things is in development.
-But for now there's only Earth.
+**A:** Yes, soon you'll be able to create private networks and use them as a VPN alternative.

 **Q:** Are you going to charge for this?
 **A:** Public virtual LANs will remain free.
 We intend to charge for private networks in some way, but the exact model is TBD.
 Other cloud-supported paid features are also TBD.